Su-Jung-Choi/marketing_campaign/README.md

 ## :bulb: Channel Performance:
-- The number of `store` purchases is the highest, followed by the number of `web` purchases. `Deals` and `catalogs` are underperforming in attracting customers.
+- The number of `store` purchases is the highest, followed by the number of `web` purchases. `Deals` and `catalogs` are not as effective in attracting customers.
 <img width="602" alt="image" src="https://github.com/user-attachments/assets/34d9b987-98d8-4f03-927e-73b4f6c408cf">

 ## :bulb: Campaign Results: